-After Boneca's death, various other assets - including artillery from the Royal Canadian Horse Artillery, Predator UAVs, Apache AH-64 attack helicopters, A-10 Warthogs - dropped other ordnance (including 500 lb bombs) on the compound.
+After Boneca's death, on-site armoured vehicles and troops reportedly tried laying down suppressive fire, but it was not enough.
+Various other assets - including approximately 40 rounds of 155mm artillery from the Royal Canadian Horse Artillery, Predator UAVs, Apache AH-64 attack helicopters, A-10 Warthogs - then dropped other ordnance (including 500 lb bombs) on the compound.
 Troops on the scene reportedly tossed in grenades, and called in snipers to provide covering fire as well.

 When an embedded reporter left the site at approximately 1500 local time (100600EDT Jul 06), one of the Taliban on the roof was reportedly wounded but still firing at Coalition troops.
-While numbers of enemy dead were not publicly available, media reports indicate one Taliban suspect was arrested, and one "critically injured" suspect was flown to Kandahar for treatment.